frankyeh/Brain-Data/mds/data-nih/abcd.md

 This repository provides **derived diffusion metrics** and **fiber orientations** for **ABCD sites 01–22** (per approval from NDA Program Lead [(NDA Help Desk Request #259338)](http://ndar.zendesk.com/hc/requests/259338)), processed into tractography-ready derivatives for use in **DSI Studio** and related tools.

-> **Raw ABCD data are *not* redistributed here.**  Access to original data (DICOM / NIfTI / full phenotypes) must follow ABCD’s NDA-based data-sharing policies.
+> **The original ABCD data are *not* redistributed here.**  Access to the original data (DICOM / NIfTI / full phenotypes) must follow ABCD’s NDA-based data-sharing policies.

 ---